 Throughout your training, you will benefit from an extensive seminar programme.
 This covers our primary practice areas in detail, building on skills learned on the LPC and introducing new topics.

 You will also benefit from one-to-one guidance from senior associates and partners, and the support of a mentor, learning on the job from some of the leaders in their field.

 Your training and development does not stop after your traineeship.
 We continue to invest in your professional development through regular lunchtime seminars and workshops.

 Combining real project work with study sessions and mentoring, our two-week vacation placements offer valuable insights into how our London office operates.

-We are offering twenty placements throughout June and July 2016.
+We are offering twenty five placements throughout June and July 2017.

 You will sit alongside associates and shadow their work.
 You will be involved in real client work across different groups and attend practice overview sessions from all departments, designed to give you a flavour of life in that team.

 You will also take part in a mock transaction that will challenge your negotiation skills and even includes a champagne closing celebration.